arnoldsims2k/se_project_spots/README.md

 **Intro**

-This project is made so all the elements are displayed correctly on popular screen sizes.
-We recommend investing more time in completing this project, since it's more difficult than previous ones.
+This project was made with the emphasis on learning how to use Responsive and Adaptive Web Design.
+Its intended to teach and demonstrate how to build a webpage that displays correctly regardless of what screen size you're looking at from mobile phones to desktops and continue to display correctly.

 **Figma**